Thursday, November 28, 2013

 The biggest draw to me, was the main panel, which pictured "Dewey - the Rescuer" (a Saint Bernard) World Champion Blue Ribbon Winner.
 St Bernard."
 I'm a sucker for dogs and cats.
 But the graphics on this one were over the top.
 Dewey (theSt.
 Bernard) sitting obediently with the cat at his feet.
 And a bucket, of what could only be beer, on the right rear.

-Charles and Layo Newman were doing business as Charles Newman & Co, and were proprietors of the Russ House onMontgomery St. ,
+Charles and Layo Newman were doing business as Charles Newman & Co, and were proprietors of the Russ House onMontgomery St. San

-Newman's College Inn (Inc) was registered as a corporation on August 6, 1906, inOakland Cal. , with capital stock in the amount of
+Newman's College Inn (Inc) was registered as a corporation on August 6, 1906, inOakland Cal.
+Oakland,

 The 1909 S.F.
-Crocker directory lists Newman's College (liquors) at1 Polk St .
-I found listings for the San Francisco location
+Crocker directory lists Newman's College (liquors) at1 Polk St San Francisco Oakland location does

 not appear in any directory after 1909, indicating that they had permanently